Adventure-based therapy is backed by over 50 years of research as a treatment modality that provides lasting behavioral changes and sobriety.

 Understanding Adventure Therapy

-In the wilderness, you will discover a number of very specific and mandatory truths.
-Without plumbing, kitchens, beds, heaters, grocery stores, or television, you must learn to hydrate, feed, warm, provide comforts, and think for yourself – all the while organizing your daily routine to serve not only yourself, but the needs of your group.
-This will become your ritual, as the wilderness has its own.
+Being in the outdoors gives you a chance to discover a number of very specific and mandatory truths.
+Without plumbing, kitchens, beds, heaters, grocery stores, television, or social media, you must learn to hydrate, feed, warm, provide comforts, and think for yourself – all while organizing your daily routine to serve not only yourself, but the needs of your group.

-While living in the wilderness, you will experience many trials and challenges.
-Each night, you will be given the opportunity to process with your group the way in which you lived those experiences, thus raising your awareness of self and the world around you.
-As part of your spiritual journey, we offer meditation groups and time for reflection, and will help you find what we call a “medicine spot,” a beautiful and powerful spot of your very own in the wilderness where you can reflect on your thoughts and write in a journal.
-These times of introspection give you the opportunity to explore Step Three.
+While living in the outdoors, you experience many trials and challenges.
+Each night, you are given the opportunity to process with your group about how you handled those experiences, thus raising your awareness of yourself and the world around you.
+As part of your spiritual journey, we offer meditation groups and time for reflection.
+We also help you find what we call a “medicine spot,” a beautiful and powerful spot of your very own where you can reflect on your thoughts and write in a journal.

-In order to work through Step Four, you will be given the opportunity to explore your past behaviors and thoughts, with the support of your group and staff, thus taking a fearless moral inventory of yourself.
+During this time, you also have the opportunity to explore your past behaviors and thoughts with the support of your group and staff, taking a fearless moral inventory of yourself.
 If you choose, you may share your personal inventory with your group, therapist, or other staff members.
-This is the Fifth Step.

-Working through the first four steps of the 12-Step model brings about awareness, humility, and acceptance.
+Working through the first four steps of the 12-Step model of recovery brings about awareness, humility, and acceptance.
 Sharing ourselves truly with our community and a higher power brings about trust and support.
-The next step is to begin ridding ourselves of the “baggage,” or defects of character, that we carry.
+The next step is to begin ridding ourselves of the “baggage,” or internal struggles, that we carry.

-One way to determine these defects of character is to assess your wilderness skills.
+One way to examine inner struggles you are facing is to dive into your outdoor experiences.
 What negative emotions or patterns do you see when you approach your skills?
 Do you avoid them?
 Do you get frustrated or angry with the process?
 Do you look for the “easy way out?”
-Are you naturally so proficient with your wilderness skills that you struggle to find meaning in them?
+Are you naturally so proficient with your outdoor living skills that you struggle to find meaning in them?
 Are you looking?
-Just as the wilderness is a mirror for our own powerlessness and unmanageability, primitive wilderness skills are a mirror for our emotional state of being.
+Just as nature can be a mirror for our own powerlessness and unmanageability, it can also be a mirror for our emotional state of being.

-As for exploring who you are today, you will have the opportunity each evening to discuss with your group how your day went and if you achieved your personal and group goals.
+As for exploring who you are today, you have the opportunity each evening to discuss with your group how your day went and if you achieved your goals for both yourself and for the group.
 By living in a community of peers, we become aware of the importance of personal accountability for the benefit of the community.
-The tenth step consists of continuing to take a personal inventory, and when wrong, promptly admitting it.

 Length of Stay